khodwe56/Face-Detector/README.md

 -w width of the rectangle.

--s Scaling factor for image for more information please refer to openCV Documentation.
+-s Scaling factor for image, for more information please refer to openCV Documentation.

--n Minimum Neighbors for Cascade config.. for more information please refer to openCV Documentation.
+-n Minimum Neighbors for Cascade configuration, for more information please refer to openCV Documentation.